rondarmon/mobile-games-ab-testing/README.md

 # mobile-games-ab-testing
-A/B test with a mobile game, Cookie Cats.
+A/B test with a mobile game, Cookie Cats dataset from kaggle.com.